ihavalyova/DiAtomic/Diatom.tex.md

 ## Minuit Fit

-**```Diatomic```** provides an option to call the Minuit library in C++ via the Python frontend **```iminuit```**.
+**```DiAtom```** provides an option to call the Minuit library in C++ via the Python frontend **```iminuit```**.
 It works with the Minuit Migrad subroutine for local function minimization.
 In addition to that it is able to estimate the uncertainty in the fitted parameters by computing the covariance and correlation matrices using two different algorithms and procedures called Hesse and Minos.

 To run the Minuit Fit we should call the method **```run_minuit```** through the created **```Fitting```** object.
 This method has only optional parameters: